Tali64/RcGcDw-Netpedia/README.md

 ## Overview ##
-*Recent changes Goat compatible Discord webhook* is a project created to track changes on MediaWiki wikis directly on Discord.
+*Recent changes Goat compatible Discord webhook* is a project created to track changes on MediaWiki wikis directly on Discord that was originally created by Frisk/piotrex43 and published to Gitlab.
 **Screenshots** of the script in action can be found [on the wiki](https://gitlab.com/piotrex43/RcGcDw/wikis/Presentation).

 ### Features ###